 Amy Behrens, Erica Streit-Kaplan, and Vineeta Vijayaraghavan wanted to find a way to engage families in the work of racial justice.

-Their hope, that FORJ would unite like-minded families who wanted to improve their community, has been realized and FORJ has become the defining point of connection, antiracist advocacy and learning in Newton.
+Their hope, that FORJ would unite like-minded families who wanted to improve their community, has been realized and FORJ has become a defining point of connection, antiracist advocacy and learning in Newton.

 In 2016, FORJ held the very first meeting and it was clear from the diverse races, religions and backgrounds of the adults and children in attendance, that there was a deep yearning to learn and grow together.

-Shortly thereafter, FORJ collaborated with the Newton Public Schools for an event called “Talking to Kids About Race: Why and How?”
+Shortly thereafter, FORJ invited parents attending a Newton Public Schools event called “Talking to Kids About Race: Why and How?” to join a mailing list for future meetings.
 By the fall of 2017, we launched a formal partnership with NPS funding a School Coordinator to support parent groups throughout the district.
-Parents became enthusiastic students, learning to navigate the deeply complex racial landscape that exists in our country and in our own back yards and how to be actively anti-racist.
+Parents became enthusiastic students, learning to navigate the deeply complex racial landscape that exists in our country and in our own backyards and how to be actively anti-racist.

 In 2020, the Board of Directors registered FORJ as a 501(C)(3) nonprofit and we are pleased that in the years since its inception, FORJ has evolved into a thriving, city-wide community organization.